kirei/mts7-javacard/README.md

 The following features are implemented at the applet level, but some of them depend on underlying hardware support and available (non-)volatile memory resources:

-- RSA with 2048 bits modulus and ECC with NIST curve P-256 for authentication;
+- RSA with 2048 bits modulus and ECC with NIST curve P-256 for authentication
-- On-board key generation and external private key import;
+- On-board key generation and external private key import
-- Multiple MTBs (up to 1 kB each);
+- Multiple MTBs (up to 1 kB each)
-- Command and response chaining;
+- Command and response chaining
-- Extended length APDUs.
+- Extended length APDUs

 ## Default values